Transition metal dichalcogenide monolayers: Electrochemical Deposition

 Electrodeposition is among the techniques that have emerged to produce TMDC semiconductors such as MoS2, WS2 and WSe2.
 Several reports have shown controlled electrodeposition of TMDC layers down to a monolayer.
 The materials have so far shown continuous films of good uniformity but typically require annealing temperatures > 500 °C. Electrodepositions of TMDC films have been successfully reported over conducting films such as graphene and TiN, and over a SiO2 insulator by growing the TMDC laterally starting from a conductive film.

+Colloidal Synthesis

+A strategy for colloidal synthesis from soluble transition metal and sulfur precursors was found recently, yielding highly defined nanoplatelets and nanosheets with a thickness of 1-2 monolayers.

 Electronic band structure

 Band gap

 In the bulk form, TMD have an indirect gap in the center of the Brillouin zone, whereas in monolayer form the gap becomes direct and is located in the K points.

 Spin–orbit coupling

 For TMDs, the atoms are heavy and the outer layers electronic states are from d-orbitals that have a strong spin–orbit coupling.
 This spin orbit coupling removes the spins degeneracy in both the conduction and valence band i.e. introduces a strong energy splitting between spin up and down states.
 In the case of MoS2, the spin splitting in conduction band is in the meV range, it is expected to be more pronounced in other material like WS2.
 The spin orbit splitting in the valence band is several hundred meV.